How To Edit In Black And White

-But, it's the Ilford Original pack that will capture the hearts of the real black and white purists out there.
-With three presets based on black and white Ilford films in addition to some shooting and processing emulation options unique to this pack, Ilford Original is the one to check out if you're looking for a quintessential Black and White look.
+But, it's the Artisan B&W (formerly Ilford Original) pack that will capture the hearts of the real black and white purists out there.
+With three presets based on black and white Ilford films in addition to some shooting and processing emulation options unique to this pack, Artisan B&W is the one to check out if you're looking for a quintessential Black and White look.

-The three film emulation presets in our Ilford Original pack offer distinct black and white styles, and are coupled with settings to recreate paper tone and color filter effects for major versatility and variety.
+The three film emulation presets in our Artisan B&W pack offer distinct black and white styles and are coupled with settings to recreate paper tone and color filter effects for major versatility and variety.
 All three of the presets include versions to echo the grain of either 35mm or medium format film.

 Pan F is a deep and rich, high contrast black and white film.
 It's perfect for moody shots and features super fine grain.
 Looking to enhance the contrasty drama in an image, Pan F is the way.
 You'll get the deepest shadows and skin tones with this preset.

 In the middle of the pack, we've got the medium grain, medium contrast HP5.
 HP5 is an excellent all-arounder and is perfect for street photographers and photojournalistic shooters.
 The grain is a little more coarse than what you'll find in Pan F, but it's still smooth and refined.